 For a collection of nonsensical offers from supermarkets, see our When Promos Go Wrong guide.
-Users sent us their best spots, eg, "Air freshener 75p each or 2 for £5!", and in best Tony Hart fashion we compiled a gallery.
+Users sent us their best spots, eg "Air freshener 75p each or 2 for £5!", and in best Tony Hart fashion we compiled a gallery.

 TRACK IF IT'S really a bargain

-Most of us know just because a supermarket lists an item as "on offer", doesn't mean it's cheap.
+Most of us know just because a supermarket lists an item as "on offer", that doesn't mean it's cheap.
 The trouble has been sorting awesome offers from pants promos.

 To help, supermarket comparison site MySupermarket* now charts products' price histories to show if a supermarket's 'was' price is realistic.

 Simply sign up to MySupermarket for free, then search for an item.
 On its page, scroll down and you'll see a chart of the supermarkets' average prices for that product over the last year.
 Results can be fascinating.